Quantum Algorithms Research

 Post-Quantum Cryptography

-Quantum Reduction: If LWE is easy, then worst-case lattice problems have polynomial quantum algorithms.
+Quantum Reduction: if LWE is easy, then worst-case lattice problems admit polynomial-time quantum algorithms.

 Quantum Shannon Theory